mozilla/chief/README.markdown

 # Change Log

+* v0.1.4 - fixes bug with history page and unicode characters in redis
 * v0.1.3 - adds support for history pagination, support for arbitrary task runners, and some notification support.
   Thanks @oremj, @cturra, and @willkg